 English language requirements

-IELTS Academic: 6.5 overall with 6.5 in Writing and Speaking and 6.0 in each other element.
+IELTS Academic (or equivalent): 6.5 overall with 6.5 in Writing and Speaking, and 6.0 in each other category.

 View the other English language qualifications that we accept.